 The Ford Motor Company has had international interests since shortly after its founding by Henry Ford early in the 20th Century.
 Those interests always set it apart somewhat from General Motors, which also had international operations, but never on the scale of Ford.
-However, let's not get sidetracked and look at Ford and its influence on the Nazi state.
+However, let's not get sidetracked; let's look just at Ford and its influence on the Third Reich.

 |Henry Ford receiving the Grand Cross of the German Eagle from Adolf Hitler's Third Reich, presented by Karl Kapp, German consul-general of Cleveland (left), and Fritz Hailer, German consul of Detroit (right).|

 Henry Ford became something of a folk hero long before World War II.
 If any one person created the modern middle class, it was Henry Ford.
 He did a lot of good in his life.
 However, his international involvements and personal beliefs led him into some very unsavory situations.